aldrik-ramaekers/text-search/README.md

 # text-search
-Text-search is a GUI Program to find files and text within files for Linux and Windows(not well tested). <br>
+Text-search is a GUI Program to find files and text within files for Linux. <br>
 text-search is a single and small executable.

 # Requirements